Catherine22/iOS-tutorial/README.md

 }
 ```

-To print the simulator path in AppDelegate
+To print the simulator and application path in AppDelegate
 ```Swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
     print(NSSearchPathForDirectoriesInDomains(.documentDirectory, .userDomainMask, true).last! as String)